What is Moselele? When is it?

 I don’t want to play.
 Can I come and watch?

-Sorry, but Moselele is a participation-only event.
-The room we play in is very small, so if people come in and don’t play, it means someone who does want to play will be out of a seat.
+No, sorry.
+Moselele is a participation-only event.
+The room we play in is small, so if people come in and don’t play, it means someone who does want to play will be out of a seat.
+It can also be a bit intimidating for the less experienced players to have someone watching them and not joining in.

 Playing is a lot more fun than watching, anyway, so why not have a go?
 You might surprise yourself.